-Bruce Hornsby’s Camp Meeting was released on August 7 2007.
+Bruce Hornsby teamed with Christian McBride and Jack DeJohnette for Camp Meeting .
+It was released on August 7 2007.
 If you were like me and thought that jazz was an elitist form of entertainment, and that “perfect pitch” was throwing a jazz record into the toilet without touching the rim… think again.

 Once I opened my ears and listened to this, I really enjoyed it.
 I mean really enjoyed it.
 I’ve since had it on loop for the last several hours.

 Here’s the Camp Meeting track listing: